 - + copy Created with Sketch.

-Ángela García de Paredes (1958) and Ignacio García Pedrosa (1957) are architects by the Architecture School of Madrid, where they teach.
-Invited professors in other spanish and foreign universities for teaching, critics and speakers.
-In 1990 they founded Paredes Pedrosa Studio, after collaborating with José María García de Paredes for several years.
+Ángela García de Paredes (1958) and Ignacio García Pedrosa (1957) are architects from the Architecture School of Madrid, where they teach.
+Invited professors in other Spanish and foreign universities for teaching, critics and speakers.
+They founded Paredes Pedrosa Studio in 1990, after collaborating with José María García de Paredes for several years.

 Read more